By Maria Calabrese, JD, MS

 Cannabis-infused chocolate is a delicious treat that merges the rich flavors of chocolate with the potential wellness benefits of cannabis, adding a unique twist to traditional edibles.
-In this guide, we will cover everything you need to know about making your own chocolate confections at home.
+In this guide, we cover everything you need to know about creating your own chocolate confections at home, including dosing, tempering, infusion methods, and storage.

 Prep Time: 20 minutes